jestir1234/hangman/README.md

 # About
-Popular hangman game made using Sinatra. (will deploy to heroku when I get a chance)
+Popular hangman game made using Sinatra.

+(Will deploy to heroku when I get a chance)